 6. Dreams Of Being Back In School Highlights Drama At Work

-Sometimes office politics can feel about as mature as a seventh-grade playground, and dreaming that you're back in school could mean that you're stressed about real or perceived drama at work.
+Sometimes the office can feel about as mature as a seventh-grade playground, and dreaming that you're back in school could mean that you're stressed about real or perceived drama at work.
 "If you’re late for class in your dream, are you worried about a deadline at work?
 If you can’t find your class or your locker, are you not feeling like you are where you would like to be in your job or career?
 If you’re having to repeat your senior year all over again, even though you know you already graduated years ago, ask yourself if you are having to prove yourself at work or with a new boss," Dr. Oz noted.
 It's not unusual for your career to bring all of your teenage insecurities to the surface.
 If this is happening to you in your dreams it might be time examine what's stressing you out in your career.

 7. Dreaming You're Naked Might Mean You Feel Wrongly Accused

 If you ever dream that you're naked someplace that requires clothes, the Sleep Matters Club noted that you might feel as if you've been wrongly accused.
 Additionally, Dr. Oz explained that naked dreams highlight insecurities or feelings of vulnerability in your waking life.
 What's more, "Being naked in your dreams can also indicate that you are feeling ashamed of something that you said or did.
 It is the 'naked truth' in dream form: you’re being open and honest with yourself about something, or maybe you need to be."
 This one has multiple meanings so you'll have to decide for yourself which one applies to you and decide how to move forward.